San Jose Inside

 The word “conspiracy” has acquired a bad odor during the last decade and has become a kind of derogatory slur, but in fact a potential criminal conspiracy between and among the mayor, the city manager, Crosby, Ajlouny, and others could be investigated by our new DA and taken to a criminal grand jury for indictment.

 Under state law, the crime of conspiracy to violate the law is a far more serious crime than separate small legal malfeasances, especially in the context of abuse of power by governmental officials.
 The DA’s office has an entire section dedicated to this type of crime, the Governmental Public Integrity Unit.
-Email at .(JavaScript must be enabled to view this email address)
+Email at [email protected]

 Yes, this week’s revealing investigative report about Mayor Reed using a false $650 million number to sell impending City budget doom to the public resulted in an ethics complaint because he lied.
 What a stark contrast to his Reed Reform #6, and thank you Mr. Robinson, for recognizing that.